How to Update a Docker Image | Step-by-Step Guide

 Step 1: Confirm the version of the current Docker image

 First, you need to confirm the version of the particular Docker image you want to update.
 We'd be updating an Nginx image on a local Docker environment for this demonstration.
-To list the images on the system, run:
+To list the Docker images on the system, run:

 docker images